mpilone/hazelcastmq/README.md

 HazelcastMQ provides a simple messaging layer on top of the basic Queue and Topic data structures provided by Hazelcast [Hazelcast](http://www.hazelcast.com/), an in-memory data grid.
-HazelcastMQ emphasizes simplicity over performance (although performance should be good enough for most use cases).
+HazelcastMQ emphasizes simplicity over performance (although performance should be good enough for the vast majority of use cases).

-However the basics are there and it

 HazelcastMQ is divided into multiple components:
 * _hazelcastmq-core_: The core MQ library that provides a JMS 2.0-like API for sending